bob123456678/TrainControl/Readme.md

     - Improved the autonomy JSON UI
         - Added option to load graph JSON from a file (to make managing presets easier)
         - Added option to save graph JSON to a file
+    - Integrated a layout editor app to allow for the editing of track diagrams (Windows only)
+        - A basic layout will automatically be loaded if no CS2 is detected and no layout path has been manually specified
     - The edge deletion option in the graph UI right-click menu will now prompt for an edge rather than listing all edges
     - Improved semi-autonomous operation UI (larger fonts, less scrolling)
     - Added option to hide all inactive points from the graph UI
     - Reverted behavior from v1.10.0 where all reversing stations were automatically treated as inactive
+    - Fixed bug where orphan feedback IDs could become undeletable in TrainControl's database

 * v1.10.11 [10/15/23]
     - New graph nodes are now created near the cursor instead of the lower-left corner of the window